chicheongweng/bxn-exchange-design/README.md

 1. The Wallet Service consumes the `TradeExecuted` event and updates the user's wallet balance.
 2. The Wallet Service publishes a `WalletUpdated` event.

-**Update product quantities:**
+**Update Portfolio quantities:**

-1. The Product Service consumes the `TradeExecuted` event and updates the quantities of products owned by the user.
+1. The Portfolio Service consumes the `TradeExecuted` event and updates the quantities of Portfolios owned by the user.
-2. The Product Service publishes a `ProductUpdated` event.
+2. The Portfolio Service publishes a `PortfolioUpdated` event.

 **Send notifications:**